-The standard electric current in Europe is 220 volts.
-U.S. appliances such as hair dryers and razors run on 110 volts.
-If you plan to bring these appliances, you will need to buy both a converter and a plug adapter.
+If you plan to bring a hair dryer, razor or other appliance from the US, you will need to buy both a voltage converter and a plug adapter.
 Past students have indicated that Harlaxton sells them for about £5, so you can always choose to buy them upon your arrival.
-You may also simply choose to buy the appliances in England or use old ones left at Harlaxton by past participants if there are any available.
+Another option is to buy the appliances after you arrive.